FarronF/limerick-council-meetings/meetings/2020/03/09-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 17th February 2020.md

 details to resolve to extend the life of the Patrickswell Local Area Plan 2015 – 2021 by a further 5

-years from today’s date, in accordance with the provisions of Section 19 of the Planning and--- 3
+years from today’s date, in accordance with the provisions of Section 19 of the Planning and
+---
+3

 Development Act, 2000 (Amended), which provides for the extension of the valid life of a Local